 - Bill McKibben, Founder, 350.org

 - Greg Nickels, Mayor of Seattle, 2002-2009; former President, United States Conference of Mayors

 - Dr. Juliette Rooney-Varga, Director of Climate Change Initiative, University of Massachusetts-Lowell

-- Kelsey Wirth, Co-Founder of Align Technology, Inc.
+- Kelsey Wirth, Co-Founder, Mothers Out Front; Co-Founder, Align Technology, Inc.

 - Junko Yoda, Managing Director, Shellingford Ltd.; former Asia Regional Treasurer, Deutsche Bank; former Vice President, Goldman Sachs